From pig to panel

 Packing for transit

-Came ships flat in wooden crates lined with kraft.
-Zinc and brass get their own crates — they don't ride well next to lead.
-A mill record goes in the crate and a copy stays in the shop ledger.
+Came ships flat in wooden crates lined with unwaxed kraft.
+Zinc and brass get their own crates — they don't ride well next to lead; the oxide transfer is subtle but real.
+A mill record goes in the crate and a carbon copy stays in the shop ledger.
+Crates are recovered on return shipments and re-used; ask for a return label.

 A note on lead safety

 The workshop runs wet, ventilated, and monitored.
-Shipments arrive sealed; I recommend conservators observe their own studio protocols on receipt.
-A materials summary accompanies every order so your health-and-safety file stays complete.
+I wear a half-face respirator at the foundry and at the mill when slugs are first hot.
+Shipments arrive sealed, and I recommend conservators observe their own studio protocols on receipt — cotton gloves for unpacking, wipe-down with a damp cloth, separate storage from solder and flux.
+A materials summary (SDS-style, one page) accompanies every order so your health-and-safety file stays complete.